nwnichols02/coding-test-webdev-1/README.md

 Open *App.js* and find the function *authHdr()* near the bottom.
 Replace *your_access_token_here* with the token you were sent in the coding test email.
 Do not add any spaces.

-Scroll down to the function *apiBaseUrl()* and replace *api_base_url_goes_here* with the api url included in the email.
+Scroll down to the function *apiBaseUrl()* and replace *api_base_url_goes_here* with the API url included in the email.
 Do not add a trailing slash "/".

 Start the app with the usual **npm start** command.

-Your browser should open to localhost:3000 and display a black screen with some welcoming text and a two buttons.
+Your browser should open to localhost:3000 and display a black screen with some welcoming text and two buttons.
 Display dev tools so you can see console log output.

 Click the button **Can Get Links**.
 In 5 to 10 seconds (up to a minute if the remote API hasn't been invoked for a couple hours), you should see a console output like this,